fybrik/fybrik/docs/TLSsupport.md

 TLS 1.0–1.2 cipher suites.
 TLS 1.3 cipher suites are not configurable.)
 - In order to allow automatic certificates renew or revoke, [cert-manager](https://cert-manager.io/) can be used to manage the certificates.
-- Client (Fybrik manager) and servers (connectors) configuration can be set independently, if there is no match the connection will fail.
 - If a server is configured to use TLS it will not support unencrypted (e.g. HTTP) communications.

 ## Implementation Design